radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/special-attributes-handling.md

 3. In the Groups Location section, click **Add**.

 4. Navigate to the container where group entries are located and click **OK**.
 Referential integrity is enforced for any group below this location.
-The groups must be in a Universal Directory store or persistent cache.
+The groups must be in a RadiantOne Directory store or persistent cache.

 5. In the Users Location section, click **Choose** and navigate to the location containing the possible members associated with the groups you defined in the previous step.
-The users must be in a Universal Directory store or persistent cache.
+The users must be in a RadiantOne Directory store or persistent cache.
 If a user is moved or deleted from this location, all groups referencing this user entry are updated accordingly (the value is updated or deleted).
 Click **OK**.

 6. Select the applicable referential integrity rule (based on the descriptions above) and click **OK**.